jvorhauer/monitoring-valves/README.md

 ### Notes on dependencies:

-metrics-valve uses [http://|Typseafe Config] as this is the most versatile configuration library available.
+metrics-valve uses [Typseafe Config](https://github.com/typesafehub/config "Typesafe Config") as this is the most versatile configuration library available.

 ## configuration